willwin4sure/vault/📈Microeconomics II/Optimization.md

 > \frac{df(x^{*},y^{*};a)}{da}=\frac{ \partial \mathcal{L}(x^{*},y^{*},\lambda ^{*};a) }{ \partial a }.
 > $$

-Unfortunately I don't have an intuitively pleasing explanation of this.
-However it's rather simple and can be derived using Lagrange's method.

 > [!proof]-
 > The total derivative on the left hand side can be expanded as
 > $$